konzuk/VehiclesTrackingAPI/README.md

 	- Update connection string in `appsettings.json`
 	- `add-migration InitDatabase` Create class for migration to database
 	- `update-database`Apply change to database.
-- Can also change to Entity Framework Core Cosmos DB for production `Microsoft.EntityFrameworkCore.Cosmos`

 ### Dependencies